This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Good quality: Linen is naturally breathable and highly absorbent, making it feel cool in warm weather and warm in cooler temperatures.
 Good quality linen should feel breathable and wick moisture away from the body.

-Poor quality: Lower quality linen may not have the same breathability or absorbency, making it uncomfortable or damp when worn for long periods.
+Lower quality linen: Lower quality linen may not have the same breathability or absorbency, making it uncomfortable or damp when worn for long periods.

 7. Weight